 With regard to the assessment of bioaccumulation, MSC concludes that D4 and D5 are very bioaccumulative based on high fish BCF values, supported by multiple lines of evidence on biomagnification in dietary studies, and elimination half-lives.
 In addition, the available field data provides evidence that bioaccumulation and trophic magnification have been shown to occur in certain food webs in the environment.
-The available information on biomagnification and trophic magnificators (BMF/TMF) in the field, indicating that biodilution occurs in some food chains or in parts of some food chains, does not invalidate the other lines of evidence.
+The available information on biomagnification and trophic magnification factors (BMF/TMF) in the field, indicating that biodilution occurs in some food chains or in parts of some food chains, does not invalidate the other lines of evidence.

-D5 meets the Annex XIII criteria for a very bioaccumulative (vB) substance according to Regulation (EC) No 1907/2006 based on the following studies:
+D4 meets the Annex XIII criteria for a very bioaccumulative (vB) substance according to Regulation (EC) No 1907/2006 based on the following studies:

-- A steady-state BCF of 7,060 L/kg for Fathead Minnow Pimephales promelas (Drottar, 2005), based on total 14C measurements. - The steady state BCF for Common Carp Cyprinus carpio in the range 12,049 12,617 L/kg (based on parent compound analysis) or 10,550 11,048 L/kg when normalised to a 5 per cent lipid content (CERI, 2010b).
+- A steady-state BCF of 12,400 L/kg for Fathead Minnow Pimephales promelas (Fackler et al., 1995) based on total 14C measurements. - A steady state BCF for Common Carp Cyprinus carpio in the range of 3,000 - 4,000 L/kg (based on parent compound analysis) (CERI, 2007 and 2010a).
+The kinetic BCF in one of the studies was in the range 4,100 - 5,500 L/kg.